-The Arch Rock Trail is 9 mile out and back near Point Reyes Station.
 The Arch Rock Trail is the Bear Creek trail and Coastal trail combined.
 The trail is well marked and easily navigated.
 The trail is heavily used and has many alternative routes.
 It can be damp and muddy in the winter.
 4.5 Mile hike/walk.
 Great for mountain biking.
 Relatively flat.
 Well marked trails with trail heads and milage on signs.
 Busy on the weekend.
 Light during the week.
 Pack a lunch and water.

 Long hike, mostly flat.
 Would have rather taken a horse.
 Beautiful views towards the end though.
 The actual Arch Rock trail is closed.
 At the branching of the trail hikers are forced to take a different route due to it being closed off.
 Took about 4/5 hours total.